 CNA Training in Alaska

 Individuals can become certified nursing assistants in the state of Alaska after successfully completing state-approved coursework and certification exam.
 Training programs adequately prepare students to sit for this exam.
 Minimum training consists of 140 hours and ranges from 6 weeks to a full semester in length.
 The cost of these programs is between $1500 and $2500, though some long-term care facilities offer free training programs and technical institutes offer affordable programs through the U.S. Department of Labor.
 Payment plans are available to colleges and technical schools.
 In some locations that offer free training, students may receive payment during the clinical portion of the program with an established commitment to that facility.
 Below is a list of approved CNA programs in the state of Alaska:

 Alaska Vocational Technical Center – 1251 Muldoon Road, Anchorage, Alaska 99508

 Offered in Anchorage, the Certified Nurse Assistant program requires 230 hours (38 training days) of classroom, lab skills practice and clinical experience.
 The first four weeks are classroom and lab skills, including Basic Life Support.
 Classes are Monday through Friday, from 8:00 a.m. to 3 p.m.
 The program costs $1840 inclusive of tuition and books.
-Additional fees may be required for certification exam.
+Additional fees may be required for a certification exam.
 For more details, contact the Admissions Recruiter at the Allied Health Department at (907) 334-2230.

 Kachemak Bay Campus – 533 E. Pioneer Ave Homer, AK 99603